Last Modified Date: June 06, 2018

 manufacturing sector output prepared by BLS.

-of goods and services produced per hour worked.
-They reflect the joint
+amount of goods and services produced per hour worked.
+They reflect the joint effects of many

 characteristics and effort of the work force.

 The measure includes accrued wages and salaries, supplements, employer contributions to

 employee benefit plans, and taxes.
 Estimates of labor compensation by major sector, required for

 measures of hourly compensation and unit labor costs, are based primarily on employee